ahmadalwy3/ahmadalwy3/The-logger.md

 In the spirit of efficiency, uBlock will log entries **IF AND ONLY IF** the logger is opened.
 Otherwise, if the logger is not opened, no CPU/memory resources are consumed by uBlock for logging purpose.

+Tip: press the <kbd>Shift</kbd> key while clicking the icon to toggle between opening the logger in a separate window or separate tab. uBO will remember that setting when you open the logger without the <kbd>Shift</kbd> key.

 ***

 - [Page selector](#page-selector)